 Once you have a pulling toy and know the rules, the game can start.
 Always remember to follow the basic rule of this activity, the game stops if your dog's teeth touch your hand.

 Most dogs are fascinated by catching bubbles, and there is a wide selection of pet bubble making toys on the market.

-At first, your dog may be surprised, but if you encourage and reinforce the behavior, he'll soon realize that he can pop up the bubbles when he touches them.
-And if he gets a prize for that, he will run and jump after them like crazy.
-Just be sure to play in a room with enough space.
+At first, your dog may be surprised, but if you encourage and reinforce the behavior, they 'll soon realize that they can pop the bubbles when they touch them.
+Be sure to play in a room with enough space.

 Physical activity alone will only tire your dog's body while leaving the mind even more energized.
 That's why it's important to engage your dog in mental activity as well.

-Inadequately mentally stimulated dogs tend to show signs of dissatisfaction and unhappiness, which lead to destructive, restless, hyperactive and attention seeking behavior.
-Those behaviors are an outlet for the dog's excess of energy.
+Dogs lacing mental stimulation tend to show signs of dissatisfaction and unhappiness, which lead to destructive, restless, hyperactive and attention-seeking behaviors.
+Those behaviors are an outlet for the dog's excessive energy.